corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 ## Restore, import, and the iterative tracking data

 The `restore-snapshot` and `import-snapshot` commands bring previously archived data back into the vault.
-They interact with the iterative tracking tables in different ways, and both can re-create the [late-arriving reference](#late-arriving-reference-transactions) edge cases.
+They interact with the iterative tracking tables in different ways.
 Neither command can run while the iterative archive service is processing transactions.
+In addition, while `import-snapshot` is running, the iterative archive service will not start processing a new batch until the import completes.

 ### Restoring a snapshot